shangril/crero/README.md

 .htaccess support required in your webserver (in Apache >= 2.4 it is not enabled by default and you need to set "AllowOverride All" in your Apache host configuration in <Directory "/path/to/crero"></Directory> but most commercial hosting will have it done for you)
 Please note that most default PHP installation "at home" will have their php.ini session.save-handler set to "file", which prevents the Radio (if enabled) to work properly.
 As a simple workaround, Session.save-handler should store the sessions in memory (see memcached and php8.1-memcache).
 In production environnement, your PHP will be likely already configured with memory, or databases.

+Your server(s) underlaying operating system must support gettimeofday(2) system calls, plus, system clock must be properly set to the exact time and never be changed over time like moving to an inexact date in the past or the future (such a change could lead to hasardous behaviours, like, Radio-feature DOSing bots successing their DOS, people reading "Fan network"-feature chat message posted prior to their chat connexion, loss of chat nicknames or messages, stall or complete fail of Radio-feature stream, API never updating their cache even after a file upload, HTMLCache (if enabled) either not expiring as set up, or, unable to recover when a page-caching while a media tier overload (empty tracklist and so on) is detected and the user is provided with a recovering mechanism, YellowPage API (used by YP services to query Crero, and for possible interinstance (syndication, federation) communication) either serving always outdated data or always requerying metadata and slowing down a lot everything, and, much, much more.
+So keep your time on time.

 # Quick jump